hongqiangyan/debiased_Lasso_threshold_reg/README.md

 We investigate the finite sample properties of the desparsified Lasso for threshold regression models estimator and compare it to the desparsified Lasso estimator of van de Geer et al. (2014)

 The implementation of the desparsified Lasso for linear model is inspired by the publicly available code at https://web.stanford.edu/~montanar/sslasso/code.html.
-We also modify code of Callot et al. (2017) at https://github.com/lcallot/ttlas to our procedures.
+We also  adapt the code of Callot et al. (2017) at https://github.com/lcallot/ttlas to our purpose.

 The material is divided between 2 files: